JimDesu/basis-lang/spec.md

 For witnesses (&sect;9.15):

-**Named coexistence.** Multiple witnesses for one `(Subject, Class)` pair coexist, distinguished by name; duplicate `(name, subject)` declarations within a module are static errors.
+**Named coexistence.** Multiple witnesses for one `(Subject, Concept)` pair coexist, distinguished by name; duplicate `(name, subject)` declarations within a module are static errors.

-**Resolution.** Every resolution point applies the precedence chain: per-site name &gt; declaration-level binding &gt; innermost `.using` &gt; unique-visible auto-select &gt; class canonical default &gt; error.
+**Resolution.** Every resolution point applies the precedence chain: per-site name &gt; declaration-level binding &gt; innermost `.using` &gt; unique-visible auto-select &gt; concept canonical default &gt; error.
 No ranking exists at any tier; ties are errors naming candidates (Appendix H.5).

-**Orphan-witness permissibility.** A witness declaration is admitted in any module whose import graph reaches both the subject's and the class's declaration modules &mdash; no co-location restriction; orphans compete by name like any other witness.
+**Orphan-witness permissibility.** A witness declaration is admitted in any module whose import graph reaches both the subject's and the concept's declaration modules &mdash; no co-location restriction; orphans compete by name like any other witness.

 **Laziness.** Competition produces no import-time diagnostics; only an actual resolution point that exhausts the chain errors (Appendix H.6).